ryndrb/dota2bot/README.md

 # Dota 2 Bot Script

 This is a Dota 2 Bot Script based mostly on Beginner:AI by (dota2jmz@163.com).
 Some changes are based upon other existing bot scripts; personal use mostly; adding heroes.
 Trying to get use to the API and code base.
-It's not necessarily better than the origin script (due to Push/Defend logic/timings, can get cook early game), though this wins quite a lot against it when spectating (if no Sniper/Viper/Warlock).
+It's not necessarily better than the origin script (due to the changes Push/Defend logic/timings, can get cook early game).
+Just tryna alleviate cheesiness and make bots movement more organic and objective base.
+It's a work in progress.

-Might want to scale Push desire with core networths so that bots farm more and increase their CS, though it's only good if also going against this bot script.
-If matched against others, like Beginner:AI
-(or any aggresive logic), they might get out-pushed (since those will bring all 5 everytime), which will make this script defend all the time and cores not able farm (non-Turbo).
-Also, evasion and damage reduction items are just too good in bots games (since itemization isn't dynamic), so it's still lineup dependent.
+Might want to scale Push desire with core networths so that bots farm more and increase their CS (though my vscript Buff alleviate this).
+Also, evasion/damage reduction/aura items are just too good in bots games (since itemization isn't dynamic), so it's still lineup dependent.

 Worth noting that I also use a vscript to improve the bots GPM (XPM later) and also have them able to get neutral items (Check Buff).

+- ***To Use***
+    - Since Valve hasn't fixed the workshop bug yet, bot scripts (that were uploaded before the bug occured) are only playable through local host lobby.
+    - To use this (ignore the first two if Git is installed):
+        - Go to Steam/steamapps/workshop/content/570.
+        - Find the folder inside 570 named: `3139791706`, then copy it.
+        - Go to Steam/steamapps/common/dota 2 beta/game/dota/scripts/vscripts.
+You will see that there is a `bots` folder inside.
+Either delete this folder or rename it.
+            - Alternatively, if you have Git installed (easier and better way):
+                - Once you've deleted or renamed the bots folder, create a new folder called `bots`.
+                - Open Command Prompt inside this folder (Right Click on Windows 11).
+Type: `git clone https://github.com/ryndrb/dota2bot.git`.
+                - The contents of this repository will then be downloaded.
+And everytime this repository is updated, open Command Prompt inside the `bots` folder.
+Type: `git pull`.
+                - Ignore 4.
+        - Paste your copy of `3139791706`, and rename it to `bots`.
+        - Then, launch DotA 2.
+        - Click `Play Dota`.
+Under `Custom Lobbies`, select `Create`.
+        - Under the `Lobby Settings` at the bottom, select `Edit`.
+Then, in the drop down `Radiant Bots` and `Dire Bots` menus, select `Local Dev Script`.
+        - Click OK, and it should be good to go.
+            - The lobby has 5 slots (This is for Radiant only for now):
+                -  1st is for Position 2 (Mid Lane)
+                -  2nd is for Position 3 (Off Lane)
+                -  3rd is for Position 1 (Safe Lane)
+                -  4th is for Position 5 (Support Safe Lane)
+                -  5th is for Position 4 (Support Off Lane)
+        - (For non-Git) Everytime there is an update, the contents inside the `3139791706` folder needs to be copy and pasted to the `bots` folder.

 - ***Key Scripts***
     - BOT Experiment (by Furiospuppy)